 Chapter 3.
 Directing outbound traffic through a gateway

-Using Istio APIs, you can configure gateway proxies that were installed using gateway injection to direct traffic that is bound for an external service.
+Using Istio APIs, you configure gateway proxies, installed through gateway injection, to direct traffic bound for an external service.

-You can configure a gateway installed using gateway injection as an exit point for the traffic leaving a service mesh.
-In this configuration, the gateway acts as a forward proxy for requests sent to the services that are external to the mesh.
+You can configure a gateway installed through gateway injection as an exit point for traffic leaving the service mesh.
+It acts as a forward proxy for requests sent to services external to the mesh.

-Use Istio APIs to direct outbound HTTP traffic through a gateway that was installed using gateway injection.
+Use Istio APIs to direct outbound HTTP traffic through a gateway that you installed using gateway injection.

 Prerequisites